Latest posts

 Article in Computer Weekly

 Aug 1, 2017 1 minute read #eventsThis week Computer Weekly have published an article interviewing me about how the Met Office is tackling the vast amount of data we are producing.
+They reference the work the Informatics Lab have done on the Jade project and Met Office public datasets.

 Adaptive Dask clusters on Kubernetes and AWS

 Originally published on the Met Office Informatics Lab blog on July 21st, 2017.
-Introduction This article assumes a basic understanding of Amazon Web Services (AWS), Kubernetes, Docker and Dask.

 Generate git release notes automatically

 It is common practice for release notes to consist of a list of the Pull Requests which have been merged since the last release.
+Some projects divide these into categories, for example breaking changes, enhancements and bug fixes.
+If you are a project maintainer you may want to be able to generate this automatically.

 How to create a seal only token for Hashicorp Vault